Samuel-Adeola/PurpleTeamCloudLab/README.md

             terraform destroy --auto-approve

 ## Credentials:
-To access the domain, you can use these credentials:
+A. To access the domain, you can use these credentials:

 •	Administrator, Pass:LabPass1: this is the local admin account, you can use it remotely with RDP or Powershell remoting